 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-Here are some more examples of spam campaigns "Infect Your Family With CoronaVirus", "Arabitol GLOBAL TRADING" and "I Know A Lot More Things About You".
-In most cases scammers behind such emails try to trick recipients into providing private information, sending them money for some compromising videos, photos that do not exist, and so on.
-In one way or another, they send such emails to a lot of people and hope that someone will fall for them.
-Such emails should be always ignored.
-Besides, they may contain website links designed to download malicious files or attachments designed to install malware (e.g., Emotet, TrickBot, LokiBot).
+Some more examples of other spam campaigns include "Infect Your Family With CoronaVirus", "Arabitol GLOBAL TRADING" and "I Know A Lot More Things About You".
+In most cases, scammers behind these emails try to trick recipients into providing private information, sending ransom payments for compromising videos/photos (that do not exist), and so on.
+They send these emails to many people and hope that someone will fall for the scam.
+Therefore, always ignore these emails.
+Furthermore, they might also contain website links designed to download malicious files or attachments designed to install malware (e.g., Emotet, TrickBot, LokiBot).

 How do spam campaigns infect computers?

-It is important not to open attachments and website links in emails without being sure that it is safe.
-Especially when emails are received from unknown, suspicious addresses, and are irrelevant.
-It is common that scammers disguise such emails as important, official, use names of well known poeple, companies, etc. All software should be downloaded by using direct links and from official websites.
-Channels like third party downloaders, unofficial pages, Peer-to-Peer networks, etc., often are used to proliferate malicious files, programs.
-It is not safe to use third party installers too.
-Furthermore, installed software must be updated and activated with tools and/or implemented functions that are provided by official software developers.
-It is not legal to activate licensed software with various software 'cracking' tools.
-One more way to keep a computer safe is to regularly scan it for threats with some reputable antivirus or anti-spyware solution (software).
-If you've already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Do not to open attachments or website links in emails without being sure that it is safe, especially if the emails are received from unknown, suspicious addresses, and/or are irrelevant.
+Commonly, scammers disguise such emails as important/official, use names of well-known people, companies, etc. All software should be downloaded using direct links and from official websites.
+Channels such as third party downloaders, unofficial pages, Peer-to-Peer networks, etc., often are used to proliferate malicious files, programs.
+It is not safe to use third party installers.
+Furthermore, installed software must be updated and activated with tools and implemented functions provided by official software developers.
+It is illegal to activate licensed software with various software 'cracking' tools.
+Keep your computer safe by regularly scanning it for threats with reputable antivirus or anti-spyware software.
+If you have already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.